Saviynt’s Principle Solution Strategist breaks down the key elements of good identity governance and why it’s become so important.

 The second factor is the unrelenting pace of cloud adoption.
 If the pace of cloud adoption is left unchecked or unmanaged, there is a real danger that access privileges can be overlooked in the rush to get to market.
 A lot of times those fine-grain privileges that people have really aren’t being tracked, and there’s no easy visibility into what’s happening with those extended privileges.
 This causes organisations a big headache in terms of knowing exactly who has access to their sensitive data.

 JL: Yes, I agree.
-A lot of our customers are saying that they can’t easily see the rights that people have in their cloud services when using individual vendors’ technology.
+A lot of our clients are saying that they can’t easily see the rights that people have in their cloud services when using individual vendors’ technology.

 JR: That’s right.
 In my previous role, I saw situations where we knew someone’s email was compromised but we couldn’t easily understand what they had access to and what the associated risks were to the organisation.